How to use BigQuery

 Yep, that's the highest scoring question by a user whose profile includes the location Berlin.
 Here is the question: https://stackoverflow.com/q/4797534/896802

-Rows & Columns
+Rows & columns

 Tables are just like CSVs or spreadsheets.
 Every row is a record.
 Every column is a trait or a property.